-As part of your application preparation, consider how you will implement your monitoring by drafting an M&E plan.
+As part of your application preparation, consider how you will implement your monitoring by drafting a MEL plan.
 You may use the template below.
 This is a good way of sense checking your planned monitoring framework set out in your logframe.